Wang Liqiang: Mainland China

 Ma Xiaoguang, leader of the Taiwan Affairs Office of the Chinese State Council, said that "the mainland never involves itself in Taiwanese elections, and these reports are complete nonsense."
 He further stated that whoever "made up" this story intends to meddle with the Taiwanese election unjustly and that he believed "Taiwanese compatriots will see this right through."

 The Jing'an Branch of the Shanghai Public Security Bureau issued an official statement that Wang was a fugitive in a fraud case and that both his Chinese passport and Hong Kong permanent resident identity card were forged.
 On 27 November, Chinese state-owned Global Times released an "exclusive" court video apparently showing Wang on trial for fraud, admitting all charges, and given a suspended sentence of 18 months.
-However, some critics argued that the video is likely doctored, because it appears "blurry" and "heavily edited," and features mostly the back of the subject.
+However, Radio Free Asia reported that some critics believed that the video is likely doctored, because it appeared "blurry" and mostly consisted of the defendant showing his back to the camera for most of the footage, and that the 2-minute and 34-second video was "heavily edited" in that it only showed the "confirmation of the defendant's basic information, the judge's verdict, and the defendant's final statement".
+In a separate editorial, Global Times argued that Australian intelligence didn't take Wang's claims seriously and suggested that if the Australian Security Intelligence Organisation (ASIO) had genuinely believed them, it would have conducted covert counter-espionage operations rather than allowing the media to "expose" the case.